 What is an ISA?

 As interest rates have fluctuated over the years, so has the ISA’s (Individual Savings Account) competitiveness against other types of savings accounts.
 Despite this, ISAs are now an important part of many people’s savings strategies.
-Here, we explore what ISAs are, the different types of ISA you can open, how they all work and what you might want to consider when opening an ISA.
+But what is an ISA, and how do they work?
+In this guide, we explore the meaning of ISA, the different types of ISA you can open, how they all work and what you might want to consider when opening an ISA.
 We also take a look at some of the alternatives to ISAs, including fixed rate bonds and notice accounts.

 • ISA types: There are several types of ISAs including cash ISAs, stocks and shares ISAs, the lifetime ISA and the innovative finance ISA